-"Let them that love him be as the sun when he goes forth in his might.
-And the land had rest forty years."
-Judges 5:31
+"Let them that love him be as the sun when he goeth forth in his might.
+And the land had rest forty years."-Judges v.
+31.

-WHEREVER there is in the soul saving faith, there is sure also to be love, because saving faith centers in the Savior, centers where there is love, where there is mercy, where there is forgiveness, where there is the blotting out of all our sins, where our sins are cast, as it were, into the depths of the sea, where they are forgotten, where the voice comes rolling down, to the delight of our souls, "I, even I, am he that blots out your transgressions, and will not remember your sins."
-It is in Christ that the faith of the saints in all ages, whether of the Old or New Testament, has centered; and herein they have learned the love of God, that goodness of the Lord of which he speaks when he said, "My people shall be satisfied with my goodness."
+WHEREVER there is in the soul saving faith, there is sure also to be love, because saving faith centres in the Saviour, centres where there is love, where there is mercy, where there is forgiveness. where there is the blotting out of all our sins, where our sins are cast, as it were, into the depths of the sea, where they are forgotten, where the voice comes rolling down, to the delight of our souls, "I, even I, am he that blotteth out thy transgressions, and will not remember thy sins."
+It is in Christ that the faith of the saints in all ages, whether of the Old or New Testament, has centred; and herein they have learned the love of God, that goodness of the Lord of which he speaketh when he saith, "My people shall be satisfied with my goodness."
 This principle of love to God is a more living, a much more noble principle, than duty love.
-It was the duty of Adam before the fall to love God with all his heart, and mind, and strength; but he was but a creature, and there was nothing in him to make his love infallible; whereas here, by faith in Christ Jesus, it is the spirit of the Lord that dwells in the people, and it is the Christ of God that is with the people; the eternal and blessed God throws open to them his eternal counsels, and so they love him not merely from a principle of conscience or of duty, but from a higher and a nobler feeling; they love him because he first loved them; so that when his love to them shall fail, then will their love to him fail, and not before.
-That love that grows cold was never true love.
+It was the duty of Adam before the fall to love God with all his heart, and mind, and strength; but he was but a creature, and there was nothing in him to make his love infallible; whereas here, by faith in Christ Jesus, it is the spirit of the Lord that dwells in the people, and it is the Christ of God that is with the people; the eternal and blessed God throws open to them his eternal counsels, and so they love him not merely from a principle of conscience or of duty, but from a higher and a nobler feeling ;---they love him because he first loved them ; so that when his love to them shall fail, then will their love to him fail, and not before.
+That love that waxes cold was never true love.
 We read that "the love of many shall wax cold, and iniquity," false systems, systems of error, "shall abound," by which their minds are perverted.
-But where there is this true love, this true knowledge of Christ, they go on to love God, because God has first loved them.
+But where there is this true love, this true knowledge of No. 619.
+VOL. XII.

+Christ, they go on to love God, because God hath first loved them.
 Here it is, then, that his love is in them as a well of water, springing up unto everlasting life.
 And can we have anything so noble at the foundation, at the basis, of our religion?
 We have this great subject not only as the foundation and the mainspring of action both with God and us, but we have it also as the ultimate object; the ultimate object is to be perfect in love.
-When mortality is swallowed up of life, and the soul shall be immersed in the infinite and eternal love of God, it may then well be said that God wipes away all tears from their eyes; and this is the ultimate declaration of his amazing love.
-"Let" then, "them that love him be as the sun when he goes forth in his might.
+When mortality is swallowed up of life, and the soul shall be immersed in the infinite and eternal love of God, it may then well be said that God wipeth away all tears from their eyes; and this is the ultimate declaration of his amazing love.
+"Let," then, " them that love him be as the sun when he goeth forth in his might.
 And the land had rest forty years."

-I notice first the object, "them that love him;" secondly, the request, "let them be as the sun when he goes forth in his might;" thirdly, the repose, "the land had rest forty years."
+I notice first the object,-" them that love him." secondly, the request,-" let them he as the sun when he goeth forth in his might;" thirdly, the repose,-" the land had rest forty years."